thomaspoignant/sre-hiring-test/SOLUTION.md

 You can see the dashboard here : [https://travis-ci.com/github/thomaspoignant/sre-hiring-test](https://travis-ci.com/github/thomaspoignant/sre-hiring-test)

+Your releases are available in [Github Release](https://github.com/thomaspoignant/sre-hiring-test/releases), with the binary and the cloudformation template.

 # Logs
 All the logs of the lambda are available in cloudwatch.